Review checklist book

 1. Definition

-- Accounts receivable is the money owed to the company due to providing services or selling on credit to the customers.
+• Accounts receivable is the money owed to the company due to providing services or selling on credit terms to the customers.
 The expected future cash inflows are key to future cash inflow sustainable, healthy cash flow.

-- Accounts payable is the money the business owes to suppliers and represents an acknowledged obligation for purchases of goods and/or services on credit.
+• Accounts payable are the outgoing payments the business owes to suppliers and represent an acknowledged obligation for purchases of goods and/or services on credit.
 These are short-term obligations or current liabilities that correspond to the company's cash outflows.

 2. Classification

-- Receivables are current assets because they represent short-term assets expected to be converted into cash within a one-year period.
-These are tracked on the balance sheet to watch future income and receivable balances.
+• Receivables are current assets because they represent short-term assets expected to be converted into cash within one year.
+They are tracked on the balance sheet to monitor future income and receivable balances.

-- Payables are presented as a current liability since they represent short-term debts or short-term obligations that an enterprise must pay off within a one-year period to facilitate financial health.
+• Payables are presented as current liabilities since they represent short-term debts or obligations that an enterprise must pay off within a one-year period to facilitate financial health.

 3. Impacts on Cash Flow

-- Accounts receivable generate future cash inflows, resulting in positive cash flow.
-Effective receivable management guarantees reliable payments from customers, minimizes the possibility of losses from bad debt and ultimately improves the company's cash equivalent balance.
+• Accounts receivable generate future cash inflows, resulting in positive cash flow.
+Effective receivable management guarantees reliable customer payments, minimizes the possibility of losses from bad debt, and ultimately improves the company's cash equivalent balance.

 4. Departments Involved